Wed | 12pm-9pm *NEW*

 Admission is free

-Serving the Tri-Cities for over 20 years, the Art Gallery at Evergreen engages visitors through curated exhibitions, activated by public programs and our dynamic school workshops.
-The AGE focuses on contemporary art and ideas explored by professional artists working in all media.
-We also support young artists through our annual Emerging Talent exhibition, which features work by local high school students from School District 43.
+Serving the Tri-Cities for over twenty years, the Art Gallery at Evergreen (AGE) engages our visitors through curated exhibitions, activated by public programs and dynamic school workshops.
+The AGE focuses on contemporary art and ideas explored by professional artists working in all mediums.
 We believe that art is integral to the fabric of daily life and seek opportunities to connect people with artists and the creative process.

 ABOUT THE EXHIBITION

 This exhibition goes behind the scenes to explore the world of Biidaaban (The Dawn Comes) (2018), the newest short film by Michif interdisciplinary artist Amanda Strong.
 Accompanied by their friend, a 10,000-year-old shape-shifter known as Sabe, Biidaaban sets out on a mission to reclaim the ceremonial harvesting of sap from maple trees in an unwelcoming suburban neighborhood of Ontario.
 Driven by the words of Anishinaabe writer Leanne Betasamosake Simpson, Strong’s mesmerizing stop-motion animation intricately weaves together multiple worlds through time and space, calling for a rebellion.
 The exhibition invites visitors into the world of Biidaaban and into Strong’s process by gathering together the elaborate puppets, sets and storyboards used to animate this story.